morris1810/stock-candle-background-animation/README.md

 # Stock Candle Background Animation

-Randomly generates green or red stock candles with vertical movement animation.
+This project uses JavaScript to randomly draw green or red stock candles on the `<canvas>` HTML element.

 Add this line of HTML code to embed the background animation: